-The Institute for Government is conducting a research project into intergovernmental relations in the UK, and governance challenges that Whitehall and the devolved administrations will face after the Scottish independence referendum of 18 September 2014 and as the process of devolution continues across the UK.
+The Institute for Government conducted a research project into intergovernmental relations in the UK, and governance challenges that Whitehall and the devolved administrations will face after the Scottish independence referendum of 18 September 2014 and as the process of devolution continues across the UK.

-The central questions to be addressed in our project will be:
+The central questions addressed in our project were:

 - How – and how well – does the Civil Service deal with territorial complexity and intergovernmental relations?
 What challenges are posed by the political divergence between the different governments of the UK?

 - What range of future constitutional scenarios should Whitehall and the devolved administrations prepare for?

 - What will be the impact on the Civil Service – and particular Whitehall departments – of a move towards a new constitutional settlement following the Scottish referendum?

 - What adaptations to intergovernmental machinery and processes would be needed in the event of significant further devolution?

 To answer these questions, and to encourage thinking within government on how to adapt to the challenge of growing territorial complexity and political pluralism in the UK, we carried out a set of interrelated activities.
 These will include public seminars, private roundtables and workshops, interviews with officials from Whitehall and the devolved administrations, and a data-driven analysis of how different Whitehall departments relate to the devolved territories.
 Further details of our work will be published on this page as the project progresses.

 The project ran from May 2014 to February 2015, and culminated in a final report published after the referendum that sets out recommendations for how Whitehall and the devolved administrations should work together and structure their relationships over the coming years.

 On 19 February 2015 we published our final report, Governing in an Ever Looser Union: How the four governments of the UK co-operate, negotiate and compete.
 This reports outlines the conclusions of our 10 month research programme and sets out our recommendations for improving inter-governmental relations in the UK.